You can contact our Mortgage Arrears Information Helpline on 0761 07 4050

 Sustaining your tenancy: The Dublin Region Homeless Executive launched a homeless prevention campaign on 17 June 2014 for people who are renting at present and are worried about losing their home.
 It aims to prevent such tenancies from breaking down.
 It focuses mainly on families on Rent Supplement in private rented accommodation.

 Threshold’s Tenancy Sustainment Service is the main point of contact – see ‘Where to apply’ below.
 Under an agreed protocol, which applies to the Dublin region only, the Service can refer tenants to the Department of Social Protection for review of their Rent Supplement where appropriate.

-If your landlord wants you to leave, they will have to follow certain procedures.
-How easily you can be evicted by your landlord depends on the type of tenancy you have, and how long you have been in the accommodation.
+How easily your landlord can end your tenancy depends on the type of tenancy you have, and how long you have been in the accommodation.

-- If the tenant does not comply with the obligations of the tenancy, for example, not paying rent
+- If you do not comply with the obligations of the tenancy

-- If the property is no longer suited to the tenants' needs (e.g. overcrowded)
+- If the property is no longer suited to your needs (for example, if it is overcrowded)

 - If the landlord needs the property for him/herself or for an immediate family member

 - If the landlord intends to refurbish the property substantially